andreslilloortiz/Mimir/README.md

 3.  **Verify Model Download**:

-    The `mimir-init` container will automatically download the `llama3.2` model.
+    The mimir-init container will automatically download the base LLM (llama3.2) and the embedding model (nomic-embed-text).
 You can monitor the progress with:

     ```bash
     docker logs -f mimir-init
     ```

-    Wait until you see "✅ ¡llama3.2 ready\!" before proceeding.
+    Wait until you see "✅ System ready!" before proceeding.

 4.  **Run the Application**